Miltonnare/REACT/README.md

-# MERN Stack Integration
+# MERN Stack Integration Assignment

-This focuses on building a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that demonstrates seamless integration between front-end and back-end components.
+This assignment focuses on building a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that demonstrates seamless integration between front-end and back-end components.

-##Overview
+## Assignment Overview

 You will build a blog application with the following features:
 1. RESTful API with Express.js and MongoDB